2012 United States House of Representatives elections in Rhode Island

-The 2012 United States House of Representatives elections in Rhode Island were held on Tuesday, November 6, 2012 to elect the two U.S. representatives from the state of Rhode Island, apportioned according to the 2010 United States Census.
+The 2012 United States House of Representatives elections in Rhode Island were held on Tuesday, November 6, 2012, to elect the two U.S. representatives from the state of Rhode Island, apportioned according to the 2010 United States census.
 The elections coincided with the elections of other federal and state offices, including a quadrennial presidential election and an election to the U.S. Senate.
 Primary elections were held on September 11, 2012.

 Overview

 District 1

 The redrawn 1st district represents Barrington, Bristol, Central Falls, Cumberland, East Providence, Jamestown, Lincoln, Little Compton, Middletown, Newport, North Providence, North Smithfield, Pawtucket, Portsmouth, Smithfield, Tiverton, Warren, Woonsocket, and parts of Providence.

-Democrat David Cicilline, who has represented the 1st district since January 2011, ran for re-election.
+Democrat David Cicilline, who had represented the 1st district since January 2011, ran for re-election.